-Former PoW who endured 1,000-mile death march dies aged 101
+Former WW2 Prisoner of War who endured 1,000-mile death march dies aged 101

-Tributes have been paid to former prisoner of war John Haynes who survived an Auschwitz satellite camp and a 1,000 mile death march who has died aged 101.
+TRIBUTES have been paid to former prisoner of war John Haynes who survived an Auschwitz satellite camp and a 1,000 mile death march who has died aged 101.

 Mr Haynes, of Newport, who was known as Jack, would have celebrated his 102nd birthday in March.